 Why Golden Retrievers Make Great Service Dogs

-When choosing a service animal, there are a lot of breeds to choose from, but among them, the golden retriever remains one of the top choices.
-Golden retrievers make good service dogs because they have the necessary qualities to excel at service dog training.
+When choosing a service animal, there are a lot of breeds to choose from, but among them, the golden retriever remains one of the most common service dog breeds.
+Golden retrievers make good service dogs because they have the necessary qualities to excel at training.

 Golden retrievers are known for their friendly disposition.
 Your dog may have to accompany you in public spaces, such as grocery stores, public transportation, entertainment events, etc. Unfriendly dogs may be wary or reactive to strangers.
 A golden retriever is a loving dog, eager to please its owner and happy to meet new people.

 People may attempt to approach your service dog or touch him.
 In these situations, your dog cannot be quick to react negatively.
 While you can instruct people to steer clear of your dog, you cannot guarantee that no one will touch him.
 For this reason, you cannot have a dog that acts aggressively or anxiously towards strangers.

 Some of the best therapy dogs and service dogs are the ones that do not leave their owner's side.
 Even pet golden retrievers tend to follow their human around.
 Many people use the term velcro dog when referring to goldens because they want to be close to you at all times.
 When a dog trusts you, he follows you everywhere.
 They may be service animals that help you, but they also look to you for approval.

 Goldens are a trainable breed.
 Historically golden retrievers were hunting dogs, so it is natural for them to work alongside humans.
 Dogs bred for work tend to be more obedient than other breeds.
 They are trainable because they are one of the most intelligent breeds.
 However, this does not always mean that it's easy to train your service dog without a professional's help.
 Professionally trained service dogs are more likely to pass their tests.
 Golden retrievers are people-pleasers and food motivated.
 These two qualities make them eager to learn.